-In Australia, there are two main types of fees that real estate agents charge.
-They are a commission rate where they will receive a percentage of the total sale price of your property or a fixed amount where upon sale you pay a lump sum which is not related to the sale price.
+In Australia, there are two main types of fees that real estate agents can charge.
+It is either a percentage of the total sale price of your property, or a fixed amount where upon sale you pay a pre-agreed amount which is not tied to the sale price.

-But there are primarily two types of commissions that your agent could use, a flat rate commission or tiered percentage commission rate.
-A flat rate commission means that you pay an agreed upon percentage of your property’s sale price to your agent.
-A tiered percentage rate means that you will pay your agent a certain percentage for the price achieved up to a certain price.
-Then if the sale price achieved is higher, you pay a different (usually higher) rate on the amount above it.
+If you and your agent opt for a percentage based model, this can be structured in two ways; a flat percentage commission or tiered percentage commission rate.
+A flat rate commission means that you pay an agreed percentage of your property’s sale price to your agent (for example, 2%).
+A tiered percentage rate means that you will pay your agent a base percentage for a sale achieved up to a certain price.
+If the sale price achieved is higher, you pay an increased percentage rate on the amount above it (for example 1.8% up to $500,000 and 5% of any amount above $500,000).
 Both flat and tiered commission rates have the advantage that your agent has an incentive to work towards selling your property at the highest price they can, as they will get more money.

 A fixed amount fee charged by an agent is when you and your agent agree that they will receive a certain sum when your property sells.
 This fee remains the same regardless of how much your property actually sells for.
 This has the advantage that you will know exactly what you need to pay your agent, but some research shows that agents may push you to settle quickly and for a lower price because they have no vested interest achieving a higher price.